 - Church supports Thursdays in Black At Special Assembly April 2022, Presbyterian Woman Aotearoa New Zealand successfully brought a recommendation that the PCANZ actively support and promote the World Council of Churches’ Thursdays in Black campaign, committing to a world free of violence and rape.
 Read more.

 - Read the Church's submission on family violence (2015) Presbyterian Church of Aotearoa New Zealand Submission: Strengthening New Zealand Legislative Response to Family Violence.
 Read here.

 Where you can get more info

-For a Christian perspective on issues associated with family violence, check out these websites:
+Christian perspective on issues associated with family violence

 - The National Network of Stopping Violence Services (NZ) Is a federation of community agencies offering men's violence and abuse prevention programmes, support and education programmes for women who have experienced domestic violence, programmes for youth and community education on domestic violence prevention.

 - Jigsaw Is a network of community-based agencies advocating for children and supporting families.
-The agencies provide parenting support, services for chidlren and a national child abuse hotline.
+The agencies provide parenting support, services for children and a national child abuse hotline.

 - Relationship Services Deliver a wide range of counselling, mediation and education services in 70 communities throughout New Zealand and a wide range of online services.